10 Tips for Creating Cards in Bulk / Batches — How to Optimize for Holiday Efficiency

 This assembly line can be seen in this post, where I created a stack of Happy Crafting cards:

-This may be the most important step to creating cards in bulk!
+Adapted for your holiday cards, this may be one of the most important step to creating cards in bulk!
 Like most things, taking it one step at a time is the best way.

 10. Cut yourself some slack.